Need to talk? Call 1800 882 436.

 Your record can only be seen by you, your healthcare providers and any people you choose to share it with.

 My Health Record can help you in emergencies or when you’re travelling.
-It is accessible anywhere that has internet or by telephone.
+It is accessible anywhere that has internet, or by telephone.

 Every Australian now has a My Health Record unless they ‘opted out’ before the end of January 2019.
 People who cancelled their My Health Record don’t have one.

-What’s added to My Health Record?
+What information is added to My Health Record?

-My Health Record can store your:
+My Health Record can store your medical history and information including your:

 My Health Record can also show whether you:

-• are a Veteran or in the Australian Defence Force
+• are a veteran or in the Australian Defence Force

 Your My Health Record doesn't replace any of your existing health records.
 You still need to have regular conversations with your healthcare providers.
 Your healthcare providers will still keep their own medical records.